50 facts about guns in America

 Only certain states require background checks

-Firearm ownership triples the rate of suicide
+Firearm ownership triples the rate of self-murders

-Up to 34 states have Stand Your Ground law
+Up to 36 states have Stand Your Ground law

 3 out of 10 Americans own a gun

-There were 25 mass shootings in 2019
+There were nearly 700 mass shootings in 2021

 The National Rifle Association formed in 1871

-Founded by two Union veterans, the National Rifle Association (NRA) was formed in 1871 in order to improve troop marksmanship and “promote and encourage rifle shooting on a scientific basis.”
-The NRA reported that more than 125,000 “certified instructors” train 1 million firearm owners on how to properly shoot a rifle.
+Founded by two Union veterans, the National Rifle Association (NRA) was formed in 1871 in order to improve troop marksmanship and "promote and encourage rifle shooting on a scientific basis."
+The NRA reported that more than 125,000 "certified instructors" train 1 million firearm owners each year on how to properly shoot a rifle.

 Bipartisan support against gun owners with mental illness